jguida941/ci-hub-orchestrator/docs/OPS_RUNBOOK.md

 ## Apply Kyverno Supply-Chain Policy

+## Runner Isolation & Concurrency Fairness

+- All GitHub workflows run on ephemeral hosted runners.
+Budgets are defined in `config/runner-isolation.yaml` and enforced by `python scripts/check_runner_isolation.py` (invoked in `security-lint.yml`).
+- To adjust a budget, update the config file, set the corresponding `strategy.max-parallel` in the workflow (for matrix jobs), and run the guard locally before merging.
+See [`docs/RUNNER_ISOLATION.md`](RUNNER_ISOLATION.md) for detailed procedures and evidence expectations.
+- When responding to capacity incidents, document any temporary overrides and ensure the guard is restored after the incident window.
+- Self-hosted jobs must run `scripts/cache_provenance.sh` before/after build steps and attach the resulting JSON/NDJSON to the Evidence Bundle.
+Egress additions require updating `policies/egress-allowlist.md` and capturing approval in change-management.

 ### Prerequisites

 - Kubernetes cluster (v1.26+) with Kyverno (v1.10+) installed and webhooks healthy: `kubectl get pods -n kyverno`.